 As in any advanced technical school, like my college, English was a topic of great significance.

 Our English teacher, Mrs. Dobkin, required us to use the Oxford Advanced Learner's English-English dictionary because it was the best of its kind and I think the situation has not changed to this day despite good competition published during the years including web-based dictionaries.
-My personal dictionary, I used in high school, is the fourth from top - it was the second edition.
-Mrs. Dobkin's decision was right because the advantage of using an English-English dictionary by an ESL student was obvious since the student expanded his / her knowledge of English by the use of the dictionary despite that it was much easier and tempting to use an English-Hebrew-English one.
+My personal dictionary, I used in high school, is the fourth from top - the second edition.
+Mrs. Dobkin's decision was right because the advantage of using an English-English dictionary by an ESL student (first language Hebrew) was obvious since the student expanded his / her knowledge of English by the use of the dictionary despite that it was much easier and tempting to use an English-Hebrew-English one.